 Display awards that you’ve won.
 If you’re a Best of Home Care – Employer of Choice, show it!

 Include caregiver testimonials about what it’s like to work there (video, if possible).
 Try having a few caregivers make brief selfie videos discussing what they like about your agency.
-This sends a very strong message about how much you care.
+What your caregivers say about your agency matters much more than anything you can say about your agency

 QUESTION TO CONSIDER: Sales guru Brian Tracy famously defined sales as “the transfer of enthusiasm.”
 How will you use your job postings to transfer enthusiasm about your agency to your prospective caregivers?